raycast/extensions/extensions/namesilo/README.md

     c. `Enter this key` in Preferences OR at first prompt

-## 🗒️ NOTE
+## 🗒️ NOTES

+- Using `namesilo.com` as a query/parameter will almost always show an error e.g. running a `whois` for "namesilo.com" will error out.
+This is an issue with the API.
-You can email the NameSilo team to get access to a Sandbox / OTE environment but the extension does not currently support OTE (this might change in the future).
+- You can email the NameSilo team to get access to a Sandbox / OTE environment but the extension does not currently support OTE (this might change in the future).